SoftBank picking its battles with U.S. national security committee

 By the time Uber’s shares start trading on the New York Stock Exchange in early May, SoftBank may have missed its opening.
 When it becomes public, Uber’s bylaws will change, erasing old agreements with its directors, according to Uber’s IPO filing posted Thursday.

-Claure said SoftBank may still submit its board seat plan to CFIUS, but added that “it hasn’t been a priority for us” and SoftBank still has the access it wants to Uber’s executives.
+Claure said SoftBank may still follow through with seeking CFIUS approval, but added that “it hasn’t been a priority for us” and SoftBank still has the access it wants to Uber’s executives without the board seats.

 After becoming chief operating officer in May of 2018, Claure increased SoftBank’s presence and lobbying power in Washington.

-“The first job was to change the conversation with the U.S. government and explain to the U.S. government what is SoftBank,” said Claure.
+“The first job was to change the conversation with the U.S. government and explain to the U.S. government what is SoftBank,” Claure said.

 It hired former Ford Motor Co lobbyist Ziad Ojakli to improve relations with regulators.